jpawelczak/vpa-demo/README.md

 ### VPA's in-place resizing - a quick demo

-To observe how a container is resized in-place, you can apply `ContainerResourcePolicy` ([details](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler#containerresourcepolicy_v1_autoscalingk8sio)).

-Apply the `ContainerResourcePolicy` for vpa-demo-app by running `kubectl apply -f vpa-resource-policy.yaml`, you will notice that VPA scales-up the pods to CPU 500m and 1000Mi Mem without recreating the pods.
+To observe how a container is resized in-place, you can apply `ContainerResourcePolicy` ([details](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler#containerresourcepolicy_v1_autoscalingk8sio)) for vpa-demo-app by running `kubectl apply -f vpa-resource-policy.yaml`, you will notice that VPA scales-up the pods to CPU 550m without recreating the pods.

 vpa-resource-policy.yaml looks like this:
 ```